ApiLogicServer/ApiLogicProject/readme.md

 * `ApiLogicServer-Explore` is the name of your project (a directory)
 * `db_url` is a SQLAlchemy URL identifying your database; the default is pre-supplied sample<br><br>

-> :bulb: API Logic Server reads your schema, and creates the executable project you see here.
+> :bulb: API Logic Server reads your schema, and creates  executable, customizable projects.
+Let's explore the sample now.

 &nbsp;